KevinBatdorf/pattern-css/README.md

 ### Features

 - It's fast.
-Likely faster than your development build tool
+CSS is minified and optimized in the browser
 - It's safe.
 Invalid, non-spec CSS is never persisted (validated via webassembly sandbox)
 - Scopes styles to the block, removing the need to manage class naming
 - Supports reusable (synced or not-synced) patterns